 You can get no-interest and low-interest financing plans through CareCredit.
 For more information, about Carolina Eye Associates’ participating plans, please visit our Financing Options page.

-We accept Medicare and Medicaid assignments and participate in Aetna, BCBS, CHAMPUS, CIGNA, OptiCare, TRICARE, United Health, and numerous other insurance PPO programs.
+We accept Medicare and Medicaid assignments and participate in Aetna Medical, BCBS, CHAMPUS, CIGNA Medical, OptiCare, TRICARE, United Health Medical, and numerous other insurance PPO programs.
 We also participate in the Medicare PFFS plans.
 As a service to you, we will be happy to process your insurance forms.
 If at any time you have questions about your account, please contact a representative in our Patient Accounts department.
 Telephone numbers are noted on our Contact Us page.

 Insurance policies are an agreement between the patient and their insurance company.
 It is the patient’s responsibility to pay any deductible amount, co-insurance, or other balance not paid by their insurance the day of their appointment.